 With the increase of remote work and tech jobs in Texas, moonlighting appears to be on the rise.
 This naturally leads to the question: can my employer fire me for moonlighting?
 There is no simple bright line rule.
 Instead, it requires knowing what your company’s rules

-We asked Jairo N. Castellanos, an experienced Trial Attorney in the Austin office of Rob Wiley, P.C., to impart his candid answers to a range of questions.
+We asked Jairo N. Castellanos, an experienced Trial Attorney in the Austin office of Wiley Walsh, P.C., to impart his candid answers to a range of questions.
 After reading, you will be more more informed on the well-respected reputation that Mr. Castellanos carries.

 1. Why did you start practicing labor and employment law?

 I think labor and employment law is a fascinating part of the law that impacts everyone.
 Most people spend nearly as much time at work as they do with their family.

 2. Who is your favorite Supreme Court Justice?

 My favorite sitting justice is Justice Sonia Sotomayor.

 3. What skills do you value as an employment attorney?